llmrb/llm/README.md

 who is responsible for and an expert in the generation of JSON schemas.
-We will use the [llmrb/json-schema](https://github.com/llmrb/json-schema) library  for the sake of the examples - it is an optional dependency that is loaded on-demand.
-At least for the time being it is not necessary to install it separately.
-The interface is designed so you could drop in any other library in its place:
+We will use the [llmrb/json-schema](https://github.com/llmrb/json-schema) library for the sake of the examples &ndash; the interface is designed so you could drop in any other library in its place:

 ```ruby
 #!/usr/bin/env ruby